relaxed-master-thesis/semantic-relaxation/docs/impl/GeijerBatchImp.md

 $i$ is the index of the found element.

-$f$ is the number of pops found that will happen before the current element.
+$f$ is the number of pops found that with a lower pop-order value than the current element.

-$r$ is the rank error.
+$r$ is the rank error and can be calculated by taking $i - f$.

+`found_pops` is our `orderd_set` containing the `pop-orders` of untill now found elements in the batch.

 #### Before list traversal
 ```cpp
 pops = {{2, 0}, {7, 1}, {5, 2}}